DouglasUrner/ShopNotes/joinery/sliding-dovetails.md

 General considerations:

-* Large diameter of the bit - must be less than the width of the sides (male part).
+* Large diameter of the bit - must be less than the width of the sides (the tails or the male part).
 * Bit angle
 * Taper for sliding dovetail - roughly 1:100